 3) Try out all of the transportation options.

 Depending on what resort you stay at (if you are staying on property at all), you may only consistently use one of the Disney transportation options to get around property, so take some time to make use of the others.
 Take the monorail to go from Magic Kingdom to Epcot, giving you the opportunity to have a bird’s eye view of Future World.
-When going to Disney Springs from a park, head to Port Orleans French Quarter first, grab a beignet and then take a boat down the Sassagoula River to the Springs (arguably one of my favorite routes on property).
-Think creatively when going from place to place just to add a something a little different to your day!
+When going to Disney Springs from a park, head to Port Orleans French Quarter first, grab a beignet, and then take a boat down the Sassagoula River to the Springs (arguably one of my favorite routes on property).
+Think creatively when going from place to place just to add something a little different to your day!

 4) Take a behind the scenes tour.

-See one of the parks in a way you have never seen before in a guided tour.
-Take an in-depth look of the greenhouses and fish farm in The Land Pavilion during the hour long “Behind the Seeds” tour at Epcot.
+See one of the parks in a way you have never seen before on a guided tour.
+Take an in-depth look of the greenhouses and fish farm in The Land Pavilion during the hour-long “Behind the Seeds” tour at Epcot.
 Get up close and personal with the wild animals on the safari in Animal Kingdom’s “Wild Africa Trek.”
-Or spend the day learning all about the creation of the most magical place on Earth in Disney’s “Keys to the Kingdom” tour through Magic Kingdom.
+Or spend the day learning all about the creation of the most magical place on Earth in Disney’s "Keys to the Kingdom” tour through Magic Kingdom.
 The list goes on of the possible ways you can see parts of Walt Disney World through a different lens on a special guided tour.